 How Can You Instill Personality in your About Page?

-Indeed, you need to concentrate on your target audience first.
+Indeed, it would be best if you concentrated on your target audience first.
 Nevertheless, you still have to tell people about yourself.
 When you do, make sure you add some personality as well.

 Remember that your About page is the perfect place to tell your target audience who you are.
-Don’t be shy to show some of your personality there.
+So don’t be shy to show some of your personality there.